Syracuse Art Galleries, Museums, Supplies & More

 There are quite a few stores to buy art supplies and materials like:

-The ceramics community can get quality products at fair prices at Clayscapes Pottery.
-They have different types of ceramics classes day or night for all ages and skill levels plus they have private classes on weekends early in the evening.
+The ceramics community can get quality products at fair prices at Clayscapes Pottery who has different types of ceramics classes day or night for all ages and skill levels plus they have private classes on weekends early in the evening.

 Shows & Events